kvarak/dnd/docs/_Folk/tiefling.md

 - **Size**.
 Tieflings are about the same size and build as humans.
 Your size is Medium.

 - **Speed**.
-Your base speed is 30 feet.
+Your base speed is 30 ft.

 - **Low-light Vision**.
-Thanks to your fiendish heritage, you have superior vision.
-You can see in dim light as if it were bright light, and an additional 30 feet into darkness as if it were dim light.
+Thanks to your fiendish heritage you have superior vision.
+You can see in dim light as if it were bright light and an additional 30 ft into darkness as if it were dim light.

 - **Tiefling Appearance**.
 Roll twice on the <a href="#internal-appearance">special appearance</a> table below.